emma-sax4/emmasax4.info/_posts/2019-12-30-email-subscriptions-rss-feeds-and-feed-readers.md

 I do know that there are a plethora of mobile apps and desktop/laptop computer apps available that can help users read their feeds.
 There's probably even one that sends you an email when it detects a new content.

 Please let me know if you currently use any great feed readers or if you come across one.
 I'll post any updates about my feed readers as they come up 😊.
 Good luck subscribing!

+---

+Update:

+I believe I've finally found a feed reader that I like!
+It's called [Feedbro](https://twitter.com/feedbro){:target="_blank"}, and I use it as a Chrome extension.
+I've added only two feeds: my site's normal [feed](/feed.xml), and a local development version of my site's feed.
+To learn more about Feedbro, check it out [here](https://nodetics.com/feedbro/){:target="_blank"}.
+For more information about how I specify a `feed.xml` for two environments, check out [my GitHub gist](https://gist.github.com/emma-sax4/7c3b70a8f983fea9610209e9d7618cf4){:target="_blank"}.

 ## References